karakays/lfcs/README.md

 `/home/dexter` is kept by default.

 Edit user attributes with using the options to `usermod` command.
-To lock the user account
+To lock the user password

 ```sudo usermod -L dexter```